 Prior to joining CEPS, she was study visitor at the European Parliamentary Research Service (EPRS) focusing on foresight and science communication, interned with the European Commission Representation in the United Kingdom, and earlier worked in political journalism at ZEIT ONLINE and ZDF.

-Rosanna holds an Erasmus Mundus Joint Master Degree (EMJMD) in Digital Communication Leadership, jointly awarded by the Universität Salzburg (AT) and the Vrije Universiteit Brussels (BE).
-She specialised in EU digital policy and innovation with a semester at the University of California, Los Angeles.
-Her MA thesis was awarded greatest distinction.
-She holds a BA degree in Communication, Media and Political Science from the Freie Universität Berlin (DE) including an Erasmus year at the University College London (UK) in European Social and Political Studies.
+Rosanna holds an Erasmus Mundus Joint Master Degree (EMJMD) in Digital Communication Leadership from Universität Salzburg (AT) and Vrije Universiteit Brussels (BE).
+She specialised in EU digital policy and innovation with a semester at the University of California, Los Angeles (UCLA).
+Her MA thesis on the normative policy framework of (un)ethical AI was awarded greatest distinction.
+She holds a BA degree in Communication, Media and Political Science from the Freie Universität Berlin including an Erasmus year at the University College London in European Social and Political Studies.